Single-Handed Trans-Atlantic Race

-The Single-handed Trans-Atlantic Race (STAR) is an east-to-west yacht race across the North Atlantic.
-When inaugurated in 1960, it was the first single-handed ocean yacht race; it is run from Plymouth in England to Newport, Rhode Island in the United States, and has generally been held on a four yearly basis.

-The race is organised by the Royal Western Yacht Club and was originally sponsored by the UK-based newspaper The Observer, and known as the Observer Single-handed Trans-Atlantic Race; due to changes in sponsorship, it has been known as the CSTAR, Europe 1 STAR, and the Europe 1 New Man STAR.
-After the 2000 edition, the RWYC took the decision to split the race into two events, one using smaller boats and intended for amateurs and young sailors, the other for professionals.
-The amateur event was raced as The OSTAR ("Original STAR") from 2005.
-The professional version was raced as The Transat from 2004.
+The Single-handed Trans-Atlantic Race (STAR) is an east-to-west yacht race across the North Atlantic, generally held quadrennially since 1960.
+Running from Plymouth in England to Newport, Rhode Island, it was the first single-handed ocean yacht race.
+It is organised by the Royal Western Yacht Club, and it was originally sponsored by The Observer, being known as The Observer Single-handed Trans-Atlantic Race.
+Due to changes in sponsorship, it has been known as the CSTAR, Europe 1 STAR, and the Europe 1 New Man STAR.

-The 2020 races were canceled due to the COVID-19 pandemic.
+After the 2000 edition, the race was split by the RWYC, with one event, the OSTAR ("Original STAR"), involving amateurs and young sailors, using smaller boats, and the other, The Transat, dedicated for professionals.

 History

 The Single-handed Trans-Atlantic Race was conceived by Herbert "Blondie" Hasler in 1956.
 The whole idea of a single-handed ocean yacht race was a revolutionary concept at the time, as the idea was thought to be extremely impractical; but this was especially true given the adverse conditions of their proposed route — a westward crossing of the north Atlantic Ocean, against the prevailing winds.

 Hasler sought sponsorship for a race, but by 1959, no-one had been prepared to back the race.
 Finally, though, The Observer newspaper provided sponsorship, and in 1960, under the management of the Royal Western Yacht Club of England, the Observer Single-handed Trans-Atlantic Race, or OSTAR, was on.

 The first run of the race was a great success; since then, it has run every four years, and has become firmly established as one of the major events on the yachting calendar.
 The name of the event has changed several times due to changes in main sponsor; it has been known as the CSTAR, Europe 1 STAR, and the Europe 1 New Man STAR.
 The professional event has been run as The Transat from 2004, while the race smaller boats is run as the OSTAR.
 Throughout its history, however, the essentials of the race have remained the same.
-It has also become known as a testbed for new innovations in yacht racing; many new ideas started out in "the STAR".
+It has also become known as a test-bed for new innovations in yacht racing; many new ideas started out in "the STAR".

+The 2020 races were cancelled due to the COVID-19 pandemic.